All articles

 What Should I Major In?
 How to Choose a Major in 5 Easy Steps!

-What is a Major in College?
+What is a major in college?

 Majors are available in a wide range of subjects, including those in the humanities (such as English, foreign languages, art, history, philosophy, and more) and those in STEM (including math, physics, biology, computer science, engineering, and more).

-For this reason, many college students add a minor or two to their major in order to boost their degree with more depth or breadth.
+For this reason, many college students add a minor or two to their major to boost their degree with more depth or breadth.
 For example, some STEM majors may have a STEM minor, while others may pursue minors in the humanities.

-As we've already mentioned, there's a lot riding on deciding what to major in.
-Most students worry about making the wrong choice and ending up unhappy or having to change their major and lose credits.
-But there are some other complicating factors, including:
+As we've already said, deciding what to major in can be challenging.
+Most students worry about making the wrong choice, ending up unhappy, having to change their major, and losing credits.

-1. Students feel pressure to choose a practical or lucrative major.
+- Students feel pressure to choose a practical or lucrative major.

-2. Students often have difficulty identifying their personal interests and strengths.
+- Students often have difficulty identifying their personal interests and strengths.

 Have a major in mind already?